CrossLead/tyranid-public-api/README.md

 **NOTE**: this library only creates the spec itself, implementation is left to the app code for now (but might be a good feature for this library later on).

+## Schema Options

+There are various options for configuring how the tyranid models appear to the public api.
+You can see the `CollectionSchemaOptions` (specified in as an object on the schema definition named `openAPI`) and `FieldSchemaOptions` (specified on specific fields in the schema as a property named `openAPI`) interfaces in [`./src/interfaces.ts`](./src/interfaces.ts).

 ## Exposing a single collection

 The most basic way to expose a collection to the public api is by setting the `openAPI` flag to `true`, and marking a few properties to show.
 For example...